 No matter how well you think you and your company are doing developing mobile apps, you’re probably doing something wrong — and possibly many things wrong.
 And likely, the things you’re doing wrong are not hidden or esoteric.
 They’re probably in plain sight.
-But you’re so close to the development design and process, you’re missing it.
+But you’re so close to the development design and development process, you’re missing it.

 We’ve got help.
 Following are four mobile development “gotchas” you should avoid, as pointed out in the Customer Think blog post, “Top 10 Mobile Application Development Mistakes to Avoid.”